MaxHalford/xgp/README.md

 <br/>

-:warning: xgp is still in active development phase.

-xgp is a machine learning library for performing [symbolic regression](https://www.wikiwand.com/en/Symbolic_regression).
+XGP is a machine learning library for performing [symbolic regression](https://www.wikiwand.com/en/Symbolic_regression).
 It can be used both for regression and classification tasks.
 Please refer to [the documentation](https://maxhalford.github.io/xgp) for an in-depth introduction to symbolic regression.

 ## Interfaces